Mohammadjamiu/tahugo/content/misce-post/how-to-study-better-in-engineering.md

 </blockquote>
 <br>

+## Study with groups

+Studying in groups with intelligent minded people is effective.
+Because there are alot of things you might learn from them which if you are to do it alone can be difficult.

 ## Know yourself

 To close up the discussion, you need to really understand who you are because, you might be a person that loves to study early in the morning, after lunch or even late at night.